-Brilliantly sited on a hillside property that was considered unbuildable, this home makes the most of the uninterrupted vistas overlooking High Park.
-Only steps away from Bloor Street, visitors are hardly aware that they are in the city.
+Skillfully sited on a hillside property that was considered unbuildable, this home makes the most of the uninterrupted vistas overlooking High Park.
+Only steps away from Bloor Street, visitors are barely aware that they are in the city.
 While featuring large expanses of glass, the home offers complete privacy.

-The home was conceived based upon principles of sustainable design including passive solar and ventilation strategies, geothermal and radiant floor heating, extensive green roofs, daylighting techniques, recycled materials, and a sophisticated building envelope.
+The house was conceived upon principles of sustainable design including passive solar and ventilation strategies, geothermal and radiant floor heating, extensive green roofs, daylighting techniques, recycled materials, and a sophisticated building enclosure.
 The result is a home that permits the occupants to enjoy winter blizzards and searing heat waves in perfect comfort.

-With four stories set into the hillside, the home enjoys walkout access on the first three levels.
-At street level, the garage offers storage for up to four vehicles.
-Up the stone stairs to the second level is the main entrance foyer.
-On this level is also a generous mudroom, a family room that doubles as an occasional guest suite, the main mechanical room, and a walkout to the second level garden.
+With four storeys set into the hillside, the occupants enjoy walkout access on the first three levels.
+At street level, the garage stores up to four vehicles, and the main entrance foyer is up the stone stairs on the second level.
+This level has a substantial mudroom, a family room that doubles as an occasional guest suite, the main mechanical room, and a walkout to the second level garden.

 From the foyer, a stair extends to the principal living space on the third level.
-Kitchen, dining and living spaces flow from one to the other, with floor-to-ceiling glass wrapping around the east and south elevations.
-At the centre of the space, a large Rumford fireplace and a Finnish masonry heater are grouped around a common chimney.
-The materiality of fireplace cluster repeats the overall palette of yellow brick, red-primed steel, concrete, and mahogany.
+Kitchen, dining and living spaces flow from one to the other, with floor-to-ceiling glass wrapped around the east and south elevations.
+A large Rumford fireplace and a Finnish masonry heater are grouped around a common chimney at the centre of this area.
+The fireplace cluster repeats the overall palette of yellow brick, red-primed steel, concrete, and mahogany.

 A steel and mahogany stair leads to the fourth floor.
-Each tread was hand-assembled from dozens of water-jet-cut pieces of marine plywood and painstakingly sanded smooth.
+Each tread was hand-built from dozens of water-jet-cut pieces of marine plywood, and painstakingly sanded.

-The fourth floor houses the master suite and two children’s bedrooms.
-The master suite is again an exercise in open concept living.
-The large soaker tub and vanity are exposed to the bedroom.
-Around the corner, a spacious walk-in shower enjoys views of the sunrise over the park.
-The children’s rooms share a corridor featuring compartmentalized bathing and powder room facilities and a full laundry suite.
+The fourth floor houses two children’s bedrooms and the open-concept master suite.
+The large soaker tub and vanity are exposed to the bedroom; and around the corner, a spacious walk-in shower offers views of the sunrise over the park.
+The children’s rooms share a corridor featuring compartmentalized bathing and powder room facilities, and a full laundry suite.
 A stair tower leads to a large roof garden with extra outdoor living spaces and phenomenal views.